 Dramatic soprano, Susan Neves, has been internationally acclaimed in theaters such as the Opera Bastille in Paris, the Metropolitan Opera, Deutsche Oper Berlin, Vienna State Opera, Gran Teatro del Liceu in Barcelona, Monte Carlo, and opera houses throughout Italy including l’Arena di Verona, Bologna, Genoa, Parma, and Cagliari.

 As opera companies slowly resume work and adapt to COVID, Susan had several contracts cancelled in her 2020-2021 season but was able to sing a special Holiday Concert for Vero Beach Opera before a fully-masked audience.
+Now that theaters are almost back to normal, Susan has several contracts in her future, beginning with a return to Florida Grand Opera as Berta in "Il Barbiere di Siviglia" in April 2023.

 Appearances in the 2019-2020 season included her first Katisha in The Mikado for Central Florida Vocal Arts, Gertrude in Hansel and Gretel for Teatro Lirico di Cagliari in Sardinia, Italy, Berta in The Barber of Seville for both Vero Beach Opera and Palm Beach Opera, and recitals in Vero Beach and DeLand, Florida